infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 When neither the global <PropLink name="shouldAcceptEdit"/> nor the column-level <PropLink name="columns.shouldAcceptEdit">column.shouldAcceptEdit</PropLink> are defined, all edits are accepted by default.

 </Note>

+This callback is called with a single object that has the following properties:

+ - `value` - the value that was accepted for the edit operation.
+ - `initialValue` - the initial value of the cell (the value before editing started)
+ - `rowInfo` - of type <TypeLink name="InfiniteTableRowInfo" /> - the row info object that underlies the row

 See related <PropLink name="onEditRejected" /> callback prop.